 - Partners Graduate in the United Kingdom Assumes Judgeship: Jeanette Pearson, a Partners graduate in the United Kingdom, will soon begin training to serve as a Magistrate, a lower court judge.
 She hopes to use the knowledge she gained through the Partners program to be reasonable, fair, and just in the decisions she will be making.
 She will assume this position by June 2007.

-- Liz Barraclough coordinates the Partners in Policymaking program in the Northeast Region of the United Kingdom (Acrobat pdf).
-She has received the 2006 Hartlepool Local Hero Award in recognition of her involvement and leadership in a wide range of community activities including her role as a Partners coordinator.
+- Liz Barraclough coordinates the Partners in Policymaking program in the Northeast Region of the United Kingdom (PDF).
+She received the 2006 Hartlepool Local Hero Award in recognition of her involvement and leadership in a wide range of community activities including her role as a Partners coordinator.